thomasekdahlN/wealthprognosis-app/README.md

 ### Functionality on the priority wishlist:
 TransferCashflow amount konseptet må støttes.
+When an extra downpayment is more than the rest of the mortgage, the amount is not handled correctly.
+It should be repeated on the original asset until used up, not dissapear.

 #### Not a priority, but have been thinking of it.
 - Extra nedbetaling av lån skaper masse utfordringer (fordi det påvirker mange verdier som allerede er beregnet og må reberegnes)